Causal Effects of Prenatal Drug Exposure on Birth Defects with Missing by Terathanasia: Principal Effects

 Following \cite{frumento2012evaluating} we define $G$ as the latent indicator for the principal strata, which takes values in $\{\SS, \NS, \NN\}$.
 We assume a multinomial distribution for the principal strata membership: \eqn \P(G = g) = \frac{\exp(\gamma_g)}{\sum_{g'}\exp(\gamma_{g'})}, \ee where $g \in \{ \SS, \NS, \NN \}$, and we treat the group SS as reference, i.e.~$\gamma_{\SS} = 0$.
 Parallel to model \eqref{eq:yatetimeindcausalmodeliptw} for the ATE in Section \ref{sec:ate}, the causal estimands are now the principal effects $\alpha_{D, g}$ in each stratum: \eqn \P(Y(d) = 1|G = g) = \frac{\exp(\alpha_{0, g} + \alpha_{D, g} \cdot d)}{1 + \exp(\alpha_{0, g} + \alpha_{D, g} \cdot d)}. \ee

 The parameters of scientific interest in models like the above can vary depending on the applications.
 In a somewhat similar-in-appearance but different setting referred to as `truncation by death', it is often argued that the only stratum to be considered is equivalent to our `always-survivors', and the principal effect there is referred to as the `survivor average causal effect' (SACE) \citep{ding2011identifiability, yang2016using, ding2018causal}.
 We further discuss the difference in our setup in the last section of the paper.
 In the context of drug exposure during pregnancy, we can be potentially interested in the principal effects in all strata.
 This is at least partially due to the scientific need to understand the drug mechanism in causing birth defects (or not) in both live born infants as well as in fetuses that are lost due to SAB/stillbirth.
 Furthermore, it can be helpful for some women with a pregnancy loss to know that the fetus was malformed.
-It will be seen, however, due to the limited number of events in our data, we may not be able estimate all the parameters in \eqref{eq:psycausalmodel}, and we will have to offset some of them as sensitivity parameters.
-We defer this discussion to the data analysis section.
+It will be seen, however, due to the limited number of events in our data, we may not be able to reliably estimate all the parameters in \eqref{eq:psycausalmodel}.
+Eventually we can only draw valid inference of a subset of parameters.

 Finally in order to handle left truncation in the data, as before we consider the potential time to SAB/Stillbirth $T(d)$, but now in each of the three principal strata.
 We note that $T(d)= \infty$ in SS, and also in NS if $d = 1$.
 On the other hand, $T(d) < \infty$ in NN, and in NS if $d=0$.
 For these latter three cases where $T(d) < \infty$ we assume: \eqn &&\P(T(d) > t|Y(d) = y, G = g) \nonumber\\ &=& \exp\left[ - \Lambda(t)\exp\{ \beta_{0, \NS}\cdot (1 - d)\cdot \mathbbm{1}(g = \NS) + \beta_{D, \NN}\cdot d \cdot \mathbbm{1}(g = \NN) + \beta_{Y} \cdot y \} \right] . \ee Note that the intercept $\beta_{0, \NN}$ is absorbed in the baseline cumulative hazards $\Lambda(t)$, and thus we only have $\beta_{0, \NS}$ and $\beta_{D, \NN}$ in the model above.